futurehomeno/fimp-api/thing-management.md

 Can be one of the following:

-- 1: Z-Wave is supported
+- 0: Z-Wave is supported
-- 2: Z-Wave Long Range is supported
+- 1: Z-Wave Long Range is supported

 #### `name`

 The name of the device being upserted in the NPL.
+The Name:
+- must be UTF-8 encoded
+- must not contain any appended termination characters
+- may contain the dot
+- must not contain the underscore character “_”.
+- Each name sub-string (separated by the dot character “.”) must not end with the dash character “-”.

+Device name is case sensitive.
+The combined Name and Location strings must not be longer than 62 characters.

 #### `location`

 Location assigned to a device.
+The Location:
+- must be UTF-8 encoded
+- must not contain any appended termination characters
+- may contain the dot
+- must not contain the underscore character “_”.
+- Each location sub-string (separated by the dot character “.”) must not end with the dash character “-”.

+Device location is case sensitive.
+The combined Name and Location strings must not be longer than 62 characters.

 #### `joining_info_type`

-Number that should be interpreted by a zwave adapter according to table from document Node Provisioning Information Type Registry: 3.1.2.9 Table 5.
+Array of strings which represents joining mode.
+Possible values: ["s0", "s2_unauth", "s2_auth", "s2_ac"]

 ### NPL Report Data Model

-#### `status`

-Included in reports from NPL entry.
-Can be one of the following:

-- `added`: A device has been added to the NPL.
-- `edited`: An existing device has been changed in the NPL.
-- `deleted`: A device has been deleted from the NPL.
-- `deleted_only_from_npl`: A device has been deleted from NPL, but still need to be manually excluded from network.
-- `included_bad_network`: A device has been added to other Z-Wave network.
-User should perform device's reset for successful Smart Start inclusion.

 #### `dsk`

 The DSK of the device that has been acted upon.
-Action is defined by the `status`.

 ### Adding a Z-Wave device to NPL with QR Code